 Strategy and Tactics

 The line between those who make decisions and are responsible for their outcomes, and those who carry out those decisions, is drawn very distinctly in the American context.
-Decisions which cannot work or would damage overall efforts are communicated carefully and diplomatically up through the chain of command by those working on the tactical level.
-There is very low tolerance﹣among both team leads and members﹣for independent questioning of decisions.
+Decisions which cannot work or would damage overall efforts are communicated up through the chain of command by those working on the tactical level.
+There is very low tolerance﹣among both team leads and members﹣for questioning of decisions.

 Lines of Communication

 Because Americans﹣those leading as well as those being led﹣prefer specific, command oriented tasks (both what and how), it follows that they will maintain shorter lines of communication with their team members: more interaction, more frequent status meetings, more iterations on tactical issues.